suzukiplan/vgsasm-extension/README.md

 # VisualStudio Code - Extension for vgsasm

-An extension to `vgsasm` available in VSCode.
+An extension to [Z80 Assembler for VGS-Zero](https://github.com/suzukiplan/vgsasm) available in VSCode.

 ![preview](./preview.png)